forestfart/social-twitter-mvc/README.md

 - weiredUser
 - weiredUserNab

-Rules sacved in the database:
+Rules saved in the database:
 - CoolMan follows user
 - user follows CoolMan and tweetUserX

 #### Feel free to play with it!